Glombs/libertybellenewsletter/monthbymonth.md

 <p>Our sofa bed delivery was late so we could not wait at Norton Junction for its arrival.</p>

-<p>Joe and Kirsty wanted to use the boat while we were away from it at Christmas and I had hoped to let them have it on the Llangollen  canal - very pretty and with the advantage of decent towns with pubs and resaurants.
+<p>Joe and Kirsty wanted to use the boat while we were away from it at Christmas and we had hoped to let them have it on the Llangollen  canal - very pretty and with the advantage of decent towns with pubs and resaurants.
 But we had checked on the winter closures and discovered that we could not get through Birmingham for several months.</p>

 <p>So, our plans had to change.
 They could have the boat at Oxford and we could pick up the sofa bed somewhere on the way.</p>